Foods That Boost Hearing Health: The Power of Vitamins

 According to the Centers for Disease Control and Prevention (CDC), almost half of all Americans take vitamins or a supplement every day, with more older American women taking calcium supplements than ever before.
 Consumer Reports estimates the supplement industry at more than $27 billion.

 While vitamins are important to overall health, some vitamins – like the ones listed in this article - are especially beneficial for maintaining your hearing health.

 Because Vitamin C is considered to be an antioxidant, it’s believed to be helpful in preventing damage to hair cells in the cochlea.
-A strong immune system is also effective in fighting off infections, including those in the inner ear.
+A strong immune system is also effective in fighting off infections, including those in the middle ear.

 It may be effective in helping prevent noise-induced hearing loss, as well.
 Scientists at the University of Michigan Kresge Hearing Research Institute conducted a study in 2008 using a cocktail of Vitamins A, C and E plus magnesium.
 The cocktail was given to animals in laboratory testing before they were exposed to noisy environments and found that 80 percent of noise-induced hearing loss was prevented.
 Researchers are now conducting tests to see if humans will benefit from the cocktail, too.